 - Prescription opioids

 - Marijuana andSynthetic cannabinoids

-Of the 69 Miami drug rehab centers that focus on substance abuse alone, 6 offer inpatient treatment; 63 offer outpatient care and 15 offer residential care.
-Of the 120 centers that address substance abuse and also serve as mental hospitals in Miami, 22 offer inpatient care; 107 offer outpatient care and 18 offer residential care.
+Of the 69 Miami county drug rehab centers that focus on substance abuse alone, 6 offer inpatient treatment; 63 offer outpatient care and 15 offer residential care.
+Of the 120 centers that address substance abuse and also serve as mental hospitals in Miami county, 22 offer inpatient care; 107 offer outpatient care and 18 offer residential care.
 These are not all mutually exclusive, so some centers offer two or more types of addiction treatment which are why the figures may seem mismatched with the total number mentioned earlier.

 There are several Miami detox centers that take the common approach of detoxification in preparation for treatment.
 It can be very hard to deal with withdrawal symptoms by oneself, and these detox centers provide assistance through the process.
 However, detox is only the first step, and it is still strongly recommended for the patient to get a proper treatment program at a treatment center.

 Additionally, recovery meetings are a great idea for aftercare when the patient successfully completes their treatment program.
 By talking with people who share similar problems, it is easier to work through the entire process.
 Ideas for this sort of meetings include: